 Natalia Shpilkovskaya is international trade lawyer and consultant, provides consulting services in legal research, analysis and analytical support in international trade negotiations and trade disputes at the WTO.
 She has extensive legal experience in international trade issues and WTO law.
 Natalia was instrumental in presenting arguments and winning several disputes at the panel's and the Appellate Body's stages of the dispute settlement process in the WTO.

-Natalia holds a Bachelor of Laws (LL.B.) from the Moscow State Academy of Law (1998) and a Master of Laws (LL.M.) from the University of Ottawa (2007).
+Natalia holds a Bachelor of Laws (LL.B.) from Kutafin Moscow State Academy of Law and a Master of Laws (LL.M.) from the University of Ottawa.
 In her studies, she focused on legal research in WTO law and subjects related to international trade regulation and the WTO dispute settlement mechanism.

-For the last five years, she has provided legal support, drafted submissions and statements in several WTO disputes and presented arguments before panels and the Appellate Body.
-Natalia has provided legal analysis and interpretation of various WTO Agreements, including the GATT, the WTO Anti-Dumping Agreement, the WTO Agreement on Subsidies and Countervailing Measures, and the Marrakesh Agreement Establishing the World Trade Organization.
+For the last ten years, she has provided legal support, drafted submissions and statements in several WTO disputes and presented arguments before panels and the Appellate Body.
+Natalia has provided legal analysis and interpretation of various WTO Agreements, including GATT 1994, the WTO Agreement on Technical Barriers to Trade, the WTO Anti-Dumping Agreement, the WTO Agreement on Subsidies and Countervailing Measures, and the Marrakesh Agreement Establishing the World Trade Organization.